CRIB-project/TSrim/README.md

 Then
 > $ make

-will conpile the source and create libSrim.so and libMass.so library files, and
+will compile the source and create libSrim.so and libMass.so library files, and
 > $ (sudo) make install

 will copy the related files to the specified directories so that ROOT can load the libraries, headers and macros.